So you’re thinking of making the culmination of your studies about self-driving?

 Map-based localization in autonomous driving using lidar

-Crossview geolocalization for autonomous driving
+Crossview geolocalization in non-urban environments for autonomous driving

 Create materials to teach data science via self-driving